moregeo-it/geoparquet-viewer/proposal.md

 ---

-## 4. Explored Options & Why They Were Scrapped
+## 4. Explored Options & Why They Were Discarded

 ### 4.1 Option A: DuckDB-Wasm → GeoJSON → deck.gl + MapLibre GL